 What if you were told that you only had 24 hours left to live?
 Once the shock wore off would you urgently do everything that was important to you in your life?
 Is it likely you would you prepare or acknowledge your most important relationships?
 Would you do something exciting like parachute from an airplane?
 Would you meditate or pray to make peace with your maker?
 This is a common question that people ask themselves as they make decisions about how they want to live.

 Here’s another question that is equally important: What if the powers that be looked at you and said something like, “We made a mistake when we told you that you have 24 hours to live.
 You have 30 days”.
 Maybe you might approach this situation differently.
 You would still feel a sense of urgency, but now you would make a longer list and start checking it off.
 Perhaps you might take a trip, spend more time with your loved ones, or write your memoir.

 What if you were given a decade or even better, an entire century?
 At some point you would realize that you need to find the balance between immediate gratification and planning for the long-haul.
-Your adventures would be enjoyed while at the same time you were preparing for the future by taking care of your mind, body, relationships, spine and finances.
-If you didn’t, and you just went at life full speed without the compass and balance of a long-term vision, then you might end up with some incredible stories while your body, bank and relationships become beaten and broken.
+Your adventures would be enjoyed while at the same time you were preparing for the future by taking care of your mind, body, relationships, spine, and finances.
+If you didn’t, and you just went at life full speed without the compass and balance of a long-term vision, then you might end up with some incredible stories while your body, bank, and relationships became beaten and broken.

 Find the balance between immediate gratification and taking care of your body and mind for the long-haul.
 Adjust your lifestyle.
 Eat healthier, exercise, get plenty of rest and take care of your spine and nervous system.
 You will enjoy the present more on your way to a sensational century.